6 Sonos Tips to Enhance Your Experience

-For those who don’t know, this year we launched a new web series called Livewire Connections to stay connected to customers and answer the burning technology questions we’ve been getting over the years.
-The very first episode was with the team from Sonos, who shared some great tips with viewers on enhancing their Sonos experience.
-Here’s a quick recap of some of the amazing industry knowledge they shared.
+On the first episode of Livewire Connections, we met with the team from Sonos who shared some great tips with viewers on enhancing their Sonos experience.
+Here’s a quick recap of some of the amazing industry knowledge they shared:

 This Sonos tip is for the music streamers who pop from service to service trying to find the right one.
 It sounds like a simple tip but it can really change your listening experience.
 Find a service you love and stick to.
 The longer you use the service, the more personalized it will become, and the more familiar you will get with actually being able to discover things and curate your own playlists and collections.
 By sticking to one service and getting deep into it, your listening experience will get better over time.

 “Sonos is very agnostic.
 We don’t want to limit people and try to force them to use one type of streaming service to get the music they want.
 Each streaming service has its own unique benefits and curations.”